Tomasz Szmydt: Biography

 In 1996 Tomasz Szmydt graduated with a degree in law from the Białystok branch of the University of Warsaw.
 He began his work as a jurist in the County Court (Sąd rejonowy) in Ciechanów, where he was nominated to the post of a judge (sędzia) in 2001.
 In 2009 he was to the post of a judge in the District Court (Sąd okręgowy) in Płock.
 In 2011, Szmydt continued his career as a judge in the Regional Administrative Court in Warsaw.
 On 8 May 2017, the judge was seconded to the Polish Ministry of Justice.
-When this secondment came to an end, Deputy Minister of Justice :pl:Łukasz Piebiak prolonged it and sent Szmydt to join the National Council of the Judiciary (Polish: Krajowa Rada Sądownictwa, KRS).
+When this secondment came to an end, Deputy Minister of Justice Łukasz Piebiak prolonged it and sent Szmydt to join the National Council of the Judiciary.
 Szmydt speaks native-level Russian.

-The mass media remind that Szmydt's defection to Belarus is similar to that of :pl:Emil Czeczko.
+The mass media remind that Szmydt's defection to Belarus is similar to that of Emil Czeczko.
 Facing criminal charges, this soldier deserted and fled to Belarus in late 2021.
 The Belarusian authorities paraded him as a 'proof' of the country's stringent observance of human rights, before the soldier's unexplained death in 2022.

 Between 2020 and 2024, Szmydt lived in Grójec (near Warsaw) with a partner, who probably was a Russian businesswoman with a Ukrainian passport.